About the Tribunal

 The current functions of the Tribunal are:

-- To hear appeals on the merits in respect of decisions made under the Competition Act 1998 (as amended by the Competition Act 1998 and other enactments (Amendment) Regulations 2004) by the Office of Fair Trading ("OFT") and the regulators in the telecommunications, electricity, gas, water, railways and air traffic services sectors;
+- To hear appeals on the merits in respect of decisions made under the Competition Act 1998 (as amended by the Competition Act 1998 and other enactments (Amendment) Regulations 2004) by the Competition and Markets Authority ("CMA") and the regulators in the telecommunications, electricity, gas, water, railways, air traffic services, payment systems, healthcare services and financial services sectors;

 - To hear actions for damages and other monetary claims under the Competition Act 1998;

-- To review decisions made by the Secretary of State, OFT and the Competition Commission in respect of merger and market references or possible references under the Enterprise Act 2002;
+- To review decisions made by the Secretary of State and the CMA in respect of merger and market references or possible references under the Enterprise Act 2002;

 - To hear appeals against certain decisions made by OFCOM and/or the Secretary of State under: